JasterV/event_bus.rs/README.md

 - **Automatic cleanup**: topics are removed when the last subscriber drops
 - **Minimal & simple API**: just `EventBus::subscribe` and `EventBus::publish`

+## Topic capacity

+The EventBus is build on top of bounded channels, which means that each time a topic is created, we need to specify a capacity.

+The default one is set to an arbitrary value which is available and documented in the docs.

+To know more about how the bounded channels work, check [async_broadcast](https://docs.rs/async-broadcast/0.7.2/async_broadcast/index.html)

 ---

 ## Installation